REal0day/apache-cve/README.md

 ## Abstract
 A concise summary of the vulnerability should be provided here.
 This section must include:
 - **Affected Software:** Apache
-- **Description:** Versions of Apache allow for remote users to cause a DoS attack by crafting a cookie that exploits a NULL Pointer Dereference vulnerability.
+- **Description:** Certain versions of Apache allow remote users to cause a denial-of-service (DoS) attack by crafting a cookie that exploits a NULL pointer dereference vulnerability.

 ## 1. Vulnerability Overview
 - **CVE Identifier:** CVE-2021-26690